tlhutch/test-playbooks/docs/knowledge_base/how_to_test_saml.md

     },

 ```
+* Install an enterprise license since SAML is an enterprise-only feature.
 * Restart Tower with `ansible-tower-service restart` and you should be good to go.

 Written by [Christopher Wang](mailto:chrwang@redhat.com) (Github: simfarm) September 1, 2016.